Genie-Experiments/genie-mentor-agent/docs/architecture/system-architecture.md

     BE -- Auth --> AuthService
     BE -- User Management --> UserService
     BE -- Knowledgebase --> KBService
-    BE -- Bot Assignment --> BotService
+    BE -- Agent Assignment --> AgentAssignmentService
     BE -- Agent Orchestration --> AgentService
     BE -- TalentLMS Sync --> TalentLMSService